Hope for Georgia Moms

 Five Focus Areas to Improve Maternal Health.

 In August of 2024, HOPE for Georgia Mom’s Maternal Health Task Force had an in-person strategic planning session.
-A 5-year draft Strategic Plan was developed and from there, five focus areas were prioritized for Year 2.
+A 5-year Strategic Plan was developed and from there, five focus areas were prioritized for Year 2.

 • Cardiac Conditions in Obstetric Care

-• Doulas
+• Doulas & Care Access

 • Maternal Mental Health